DavyK17/man-of-substance/README.md

 - [Moment.js](https://momentjs.com/) - JavaScript time manipulation library

 ## Features
-The *Man of Substance* website is a single page app (SPA) with a simple design that is accessible from desktop, tablet and mobile devices with all modern browsers, with Lighthouse scores of 74 for performance, 100 for accessibility, 92 for best practices, and 100 for SEO (full report can be viewed by [clicking here](./readme/lighthouse.pdf)).
+The *Man of Substance* website is a full-stack app with a simple design that is accessible from desktop, tablet and mobile devices with all modern browsers, with Lighthouse scores of 74 for performance, 100 for accessibility, 92 for best practices, and 100 for SEO (full report can be viewed by [clicking here](./readme/lighthouse.pdf)).

 Prior to the album's release, each page on the site displayed certain messages showing that content was locked, depending on the content requested (these can be revisited in detail by looking at the app's tests).

 ### Contributors
-The Contributors page communicates with the [backend](https://github.com/DavyK17/man-of-substance-server) via a REST API to display a list of all contributors present in the app's database.
-Contributors are able to log in using their email address, which gives them access to a simple dashboard that allows them to view and claim their rewards, depending on the tier they belong to.
+The Contributors page displays a list of all contributors present in the app's database.
+Contributors are able to log in using their email address, giving them access to a simple dashboard that allows them to view and claim their rewards, depending on the tier they belong to.
 Rewards including track downloads, personalised "thank you" videos and more.

-Downloadable files are stored and served using [Supabase Storage](https://supabase.com/docs/guides/storage), allowing contributors to retrieve their rewards from the app's bucket.

 ### Tracklist, tracks and credits
 The app instantly loads all track and credits data from a JSON file, rather than from the app's databse in order to optimise loading times.